9 basic rules of grammar in Spanish that you should not forget

 This may seem very strange to English speakers, since, in English sentences, adjectives are always put before nouns.

 If you want to write that someone has a green house, they do not put green house as they would in English, but “green house”.
-This is a very important rule in Spanish grammar, and it is one of the first habits that must be changed when we are learning Spanish.
+This is a very important rule in Spanish grammar, and it is one of the first habits that must be changed when we are learning Spanish in our Spanish courses.

 Don’t worry if you don’t understand it the first time, over time it will be easier for you to get used to these grammatical structures.